 We exclusively cover soft-sided coolers above, which work well for those who just need a simple and portable option for road trips or day use.
 For multi-day trips, however, hard-sided models offer several added benefits over soft coolers.
 Namely, they retain ice for much longer (two to 10 days is standard), are inherently far more durable and hardwearing, and come in larger capacities.
 Many hard coolers also boast helpful features like drainage systems to help you empty out water once your ice has melted and lockable lids to bear-proof your cooler when camping in bear country.

 In terms of drawbacks, hard-sided coolers are significantly heavier, bulkier, pricier, and less portable than soft models, but most committed campers will find those tradeoffs worth it for the boost in overall performance.
-Some of our favorite designs include RTIC’s Ultra-Light lineup, YETI’s Tundra series, and OtterBox’s Venture collection.
-For a full list of options (including buying considerations specific to hard-sided offerings), check out our article on the best coolers and ice chests.
+Some of our favorite designs include RTIC’s Ultra-Light lineup, Yeti's Tundra series, and Pelican's Elite collection.
+For a full list of options (including buying considerations specific to hard-sided offerings), check out our article on the best coolers.